WillGolden80742/Anarcomarombismo/README.md

 # Anarcomarombismo

-Anarcomarombismo is an Android application designed to assist users in tracking their daily calorie intake and managing their exercise routines.
-The app provides a user-friendly interface for logging food consumption and workouts, making it easier for users to achieve their fitness goals.
+Anarcomarombismo is an Android application designed to help users track their daily calorie intake and manage their exercise routines.
+The app features a user-friendly interface for logging food consumption and workouts, making it easier for users to achieve their fitness goals.

 ## Features

-### 1. Daily Calorie Tracking
+1. **Daily Calorie Tracking**
    - Users can log their daily food intake, including calories and nutritional information.
    - The app calculates total calories consumed and displays them in an easy-to-read format.

-### 2. Food Database
+2. **Food Database**
    - Access a comprehensive list of foods with detailed nutritional values, including protein, carbohydrates, fats, and more.
    - Users can search for foods and add them to their daily log.

-### 3. Exercise Management
+3. **Exercise Management**
    - Users can create, edit, and delete exercise routines.
    - The app allows users to log exercises and track their progress over time.

-### 4. User-Friendly Interface
+4. **User-Friendly Interface**
    - Intuitive design for easy navigation and data entry.
    - Responsive layout that adapts to different screen sizes.

-### 5. Data Persistence
+5. **Data Persistence**
    - All user data is saved locally using JSON, allowing for offline access and data retention.

 ## Technologies Used